express42/strano/README.md

 Strano
 ======

+This is fork of [original Strano project](https://github.com/joelmoss/strano).
+We remove Sidekiq and Redis dependencies and allow Strano to run any task (not just Capistrano).

 The Github and Git backed mostly deployment management UI.

 Strano allows you to run any task via a clean and simple web interface.